Will Xi Jinping trigger a war on China's prices? - ExBulletin

 It will be even easier when China (and Donald Trump) will be involved.
 This is Trump's disturbance syndrome.

-But are the RPC prices so high, enough to make war look like a good decision for President XI?
+But are the RPC prices as high, sufficient to make war look like a good decision for XI?

 It is perhaps not the same thing as the oil and financial embargoes imposed in Imperial Japan in 1941.
 However, for the CCP, it is quite bad in its own way.
 Especially if major or even small countries settled their disputes with the United States or refuse to absorb growing exports of China, which could overwhelm their own interior industries.